DrShahinstein/DrShahinstein/README.md

 <br></br>

+> "Egg breaks from the outside, life ends; egg breaks from the inside, life begins." — Ancient Knowledge

-> "It's not for us to recognize where is the end of our creative potential" — Kasparov
+> "It's not for us to recognize where is the end of our creative potential." — Kasparov

+> "The creator's concern is the conquest of nature, the parasite's concern is the conquest of men." — Ayn Rand

 <br></br>